 FIVEMI has opened a training centre in Maintirano’s market place.
 As well as offering training, the centre provides a base where women can meet informally and access support on business matters or domestic issues.
 Currently, 16 disadvantaged young women, who are no longer able to attend school, are developing their income generating skills.
 There are 5 courses to choose from: sewing, embroidery, crochet, basket making and bakery.
 There are also training sessions on citizenship. health, hygiene and family planning.
 Beyond the centre, FIVEMI run community workshops to raise awareness about domestic abuse; teaching women and girls about their rights and how to take action to protect themselves.

 As a single mother, Madame Rollande struggled to support her family.
 Thanks to FIVEMI’s micro credit scheme, she is able to buy charcoal, produced from sustainable MfM supported plantations and sell it for a profit.
 Since joining the scheme, she has been able to earn enough to afford her children’s school fees, provide them with nutritious daily meals and afford the rent increase this year.
 She even has enough to save a little in case of illness

 Madame Vololona’s 4 children were often absent from school due to illness and the shame they felt at not being able to afford their school equipment or pay their fees on time.
-Thanks to a small loan from SAF Maitirano’s microcredit scheme, all this has changed.
+Thanks to a small loan from SAF Maintirano’s microcredit scheme, all this has changed.
 Mme Vololona has used her credit to set up a fish selling business.
-She buys her fish from the seashore and sells them at Filonga Market in Maitirano.
+She buys her fish from the seashore and sells them at Filonga Market in Maintirano.
 Her children’s health has improved now that they are able to eat 3 nutritious meals a day and they have all got the necessary school equipment.
 Even with her monthly loan repayments, Mme Volona is able to put money aside to save up for her own fishing boat.